johnshaff/Azure-Storage/README.md

 ### `new-storage-account.ps1`

 This script creates a new Azure Resource Group and Storage Account.
+You must do this before anything.

+### `endpoints-and-key.ps1`

+This script displays your Azure Storage Account endpoints for the different services, such as blobs, tables, queues, etc. It also outputs your account key for use in your applications.